-- 1. Press the "FM/AM" button to select FM1, FM2, FM3 or AM reception. - 2.
-Press the " or " " side of the "SEEK" button or tune the radio manually until the desired station frequency is displayed. - 3.
-Press one of the preset buttons for more than 1.5 seconds to store the frequency.
-If the button is pressed for less than 1.5 seconds, the preceding selection will remain in memory.
+- 1. Select the preferred reception mode. - 2.
+Select the preferred station.

+3. Press and hold one of the preset buttons (from 1 to 6) to store the frequency.
+If the button is pressed briefly, the preceding selection will remain in the memory.

+• Up to six stations for each reception mode may be preset.

-- If the connection between the radio and battery is broken for any reason such as vehicle maintenance or radio removal, all stations stored in the preset buttons are cleared.
-If this occurs, it is necessary to reset the preset buttons. - If a cell phone is placed near the radio, it may cause the radio to emit noise when it receives calls.
+• If the connection between the radio and battery is broken for any reason such as vehicle maintenance or radio removal, all stations stored in the preset buttons are cleared.
+If this occurs, it is necessary to reset the preset buttons.

+• If a cell phone is placed near the radio, it may cause the radio to emit noise when a phone call is received.
 This noise does not indicate a radio malfunction.